Base Price (MSRP):$23,175.00 / As Tested (MSRP): $29,870.00

 Theoretically, a manual mode allows smoother transitions because the driver can choose when he or she wants to shift.
 Our four-speed had Dodge's AutoStick manual shift capability, controlled by reaching toward the center stack and notching the shift lever from side to side.
 But we found little need or occasion to use it, because minivan driving occasions demand less sporty performance.
 However, with more miles and more demands, we might change our tune.
-Chrysler invented the manual mode about 10 years ago, and it's good to have.
+Chrysler was a leader with a manual mode about 10 years ago, and it's good to have.
 Holding a gear in hilly terrain or sluggish traffic or in tight quarters is sometimes advantageous.

-The SXT offers higher performance with its 3.8-liter V6 making 197 horsepower or the aluminum overhead-cam 4.0-liter V6 making a big 250 hp.
-These engines only get one less mile per gallon than the 3.3-liter, so they should be seriously considered.
+The SXT offers higher performance with its 3.8-liter V6 making 197 horsepower or the aluminum overhead-cam 4.0-liter V6 making 251 horsepower.
+The 3.3-liter is EPA-rated at 17 mpg City, 24 mpg Highway, or 12 City/17 Highway on E85.
+But the 3.8-liter V6 is only one mpg less in each category, at 16 City/23 Highway.
+And the 4.0-liter engine, with its more advantageous final-drive ratio, actually equals the 3.3-liter on the City cycle, with 17 mpg, and beats it on the Highway, with 25 mpg.
+So, not only is the 4.0-liter engine the most powerful and most pleasant to live with, it is also the most economical.
 All of these engines run on 87 octane Regular gas, a nice advantage over engines that demand more-expensive Premium.
 The 3.8-liter and 4.0-liter engines use a six-speed transaxle, compared to the four-speed in the 3.3-liter.

 Suspension-wise, the Grand Caravan has rear coil springs and a twist-beam rear axle with a track bar.
 (A Trailer Tow Package includes self-leveling shock absorbers.)
 In other words, it's not an independent rear suspension.
 Despite being less sophisticated than other minivans, the ride is good.
 Our SE didn't bounce or strike any notes of discomfort, during three hours with six kids in the back, and more hours driving alone over freeway and city streets.
 The only demerit is a bit of wallow at speed.